 But it can be hard to make sense of the ever-expanding universe of money-saving apps on the market right now.
+That’s why we’ve put together this guide.
 It’s divided into three broad categories: budgeting and financial education apps, banking and investing apps, and cost-cutting apps.

-Budgeting & Financial Education Apps
+Best Personal Finance Apps: Budgeting & Financial Education Apps

-These apps help users create budgets and spending plans, provide helpful guidance on tricky financial topics, or both.
+These apps help users create monthly budgets and spending plans, provide helpful guidance on tricky financial topics, or both.
 Many appear on our list of the best budgeting apps on the market.

 That means its budgeting tools come with no salesy recommendations for anything other than Personal Capital’s wealth management service, which is not available to users with less than $100,000 in investable assets.

-These include retirement and education planners, which help illuminate the cost of two major life goals (and estimate how much you need to save and invest to reach them) and a fee analyzer that exposes the true cost of your managed investments.
+These include retirement and education planners, which help illuminate the cost of two major life goals (and estimate how much you need to save and invest to reach them), and a fee analyzer that exposes the true cost of your managed investments.

 Read our full Personal Capital review for more information about this app.

 Tiller Money merges the granularity of old-fashioned spreadsheet-based budgeting with the convenience of a cloud-based app that syncs with nearly 20,000 external financial sources: bank accounts, brokerage accounts, employer-sponsored retirement accounts, and credit products like credit cards and personal loans.

 You’re always in control of your own categorization rules and color scheme, so your spreadsheets should always be easy to decipher, even if you don’t check them every day (or week).
-And you can always manually recategorize synced transactions if you’re not satisfied with your current categories.
+And you can always manually recategorize synced transactions if you’re not satisfied with your current spending categories.

 Tiller offers an optional email alert feature that serves up a daily digest of your transaction activity to your inbox.
 If you manage your finances jointly with a spouse, domestic partner, roommate, co-parent, or anyone else or have a professional financial planner evaluate your cash flow from time to time, you’re free to share your spreadsheets securely with them.

 Tiller Money offers a risk-free trial for 30 days from sign-up.
 You can cancel at any time without penalty during this period.
-Once the trial ends, Tiller costs $59 per year.
+Once the trial ends, Tiller costs $79 per year.

 If you’re spreadsheet-averse and prefer not to make rule-laden budgets, MoneyPatrol is for you — the heart and soul of its budgeting operation is the Alerts & Insights feature, which provides bite-size bits of information by text or email.

 MoneyPatrol costs $59.99 per year after a 15-day free trial.